If you’ve ever asked, “Why do you have to wear bowling shoes?” you’re definitely not alone.

 Which Bowling Shoes Should You Choose?

-If you’re just heading to the lanes for a casual night out with friends, a pair of rental bowling shoes will do the job.
-Just be sure to go at least half a size up from your regular shoes—your feet can swell slightly during a game.
+If you're heading to the lanes for a fun night with friends, rental bowling shoes will work just fine.
+Just remember to go up at least half a size from your normal shoes - feet often swell a bit while bowling.

-But if you’re planning to bowl more often, it’s worth investing in your own pair of bowling shoes—especially if you’re considering joining a league or entering tournaments.
-Many coaches even recommend buying a quality pair of bowling shoes before getting your first ball.
+But if you bowl often, it’s a smart move to buy your own pair.
+Especially if you're thinking about joining a league or playing in tournaments.
+Many coaches even suggest buying your own shoes before getting your first bowling ball.

 Solid (Fixed Sole) Bowling Shoes